MRazaKazmi/MRazaKazmi/README.md

-- 👋 Hi there, I’m Raza Kazmi and am a passionate Software Engineer.
+- 👋 Hi there, I’m Raza Kazmi and am a Software Engineer.

 -  I'm passionate about building software products which delight their users and improve their lives.